 Note: The UW–Madison Graduate School has heard that a number of financial aid offices will not sign forms verifying EFC (Expected Family Contribution).
-If you are in that situation, please indicate that on the form and attach any documentation you have to support the low-income category you selected (e.g., FAFSA print-off indicating EFC<$2,000 in your most recent two academic years of undergraduate studies.)
+If you are in that situation, please indicate that on your application and upload any documentation you have to support the low-income category you selected (e.g., FAFSA print-off indicating EFC<$2,000 in your most recent two academic years of undergraduate studies).
+Email email@example.com with any questions or concerns.

-Please click here to complete the Fee Grant Purchase Form for faculty and staff.
+Please complete the Fee Grant Purchase Form for faculty and staff.
 Fill out the form at least one week prior to when you will need the application fee grant codes.
 Please email firstname.lastname@example.org with any questions.